-What is the long term prognosis?
+What is the long-term prognosis?

 You will continue to improve for up to one year following the operation, but from around six months these improvements are usually much slower.
-Everybody is individual and makes progress at slightly different rates, but overall more than 85% of patients return to sport and full activity by four to six months post-surgery.
+Everybody is individual and makes progress at slightly different rates, but overall, more than eighty five percent of patients return to sport and full activity by four to six months post-surgery.